rjsf-team/react-jsonschema-form/docs/usage/validation.md

 If you wish to enable HTML5 validation, passing `html5Validate=true` will enable it.

-You may find that enabling HTML5 validation errors leads to some unintuitive results, as this will display some errors prior to form submission in a manner different than the way errors from react-jsonschema-form displays validation errors
+You may find that enabling HTML5 validation errors leads to some unintuitive results, as this will display some errors prior to form submission in a manner different than the way that react-jsonschema-form displays validation errors.

 ```jsx
 const schema = {